General objective of the job

 - Following up and ensuring adequate use of technical M&E tools used to assess the impact and effectiveness of implemented PSS activities.

-- Keep up to date on the context and explore other training that are available in and outside of War Child.
+- Keep up to date on the context and explore other trainings that are available in and outside of War Child.

 - Attend coordination meetings when requested and participate in War Child global PSS working groups in coordination with the Country MHPSS advisor and education focal point.